mikeorr/sketches/games/spysol/README.md

 Put ranks in descending order in the columns, so put 2 below 3.
 Deleted reserve code and "deal by column" code, which was disabled.

+### 02

+Derived from 01.
+The columns are still vertical with descending ranks (13-1).
+The cards are colored squares instead of playing cards.
+The two suits are different random color ranges.
+Two model suits at the left show the correct sequence and colors for a full suit.

 ### pyscript1